The best antivirus rescue disks make it simple and easy to recover your PC, files, and folders, after a malware attack.

-Trend Micro's malware detection abilities are what really count, and here the engine scores very well, with AV-Comparatives' July-November Real-World Protection Test placing the company third out of a field of 18.
-Overall, it's a capable product, and well worth trying out if your regular antivirus has failed.
+Trend Micro's malware detection abilities are what really count, and here the engine scores very well, with AV-Comparatives' Real-World Protection Test, which routinely sees Trend Micro among the best three for overall antivirus protection.
+Overall, the Trend Micro Rescue Disk a capable product, and well worth trying out if your regular antivirus has failed.

-ESET isn't a name you'll usually see topping the antivirus rankings, but its products are more accurate than most, and its SysRescue Live is one of the most configurable rescue disks we've seen.
+ESET isn't a name you'll usually see listed in antivirus rankings, but its products are more accurate than most, and its SysRescue Live is one of the most configurable rescue disks we've seen.

 SysRescue doesn't just automatically scan your entire volume, for instance.
 You're able to define specific drives and folders to check, the type of objects you'd like to scan (files, archives, email files, boot sectors, symbolic links, more), assorted scan exclusions ('don't check files with these extensions), and the list goes on.

 All this power could be a problem, especially if you're a security novice.
 Change the wrong setting and you might prevent ESET SysRescue detecting your threat.